 Even just a tablespoon of nutritional yeast gives some people enough niacin to cause skin flushing (turning red), and sometimes even becoming dizzy.

-If you’re affected by that, you probably shouldn’t have more than a tbsp or so of nutritional yeast per day.
+If you’re affected by that, limit yourself to a tablespoon of nutritional yeast per day.

-But many people don’t have these issues, and won’t experience serious side effects unless they regularly take more than 2,000 mg of niacin per day, according to the Mayo Clinic.
+Most people won’t have serious side effects unless they regularly take more than 2,000 mg of niacin per day, according to the Mayo Clinic, which could lead to: